0xcert/docs/api/guides/use-cases.md

 # Use Cases

-Similar to the 0xcert Framework, the 0xcertAPI can be used to cover a multitude of different use cases.
+Similar to the 0xcert Framework, the 0xcert API can be used to cover a multitude of different use cases.
 Below is just a handful of applications because new cases are poping up on a almost daily basis.

 opiši interoperabilit, composability
 true digital ownership